jon-dixon/cn_blog_demos/README.md

 # Turn Text into Data with APEX & OCI Document AI
 This [folder](https://github.com/jon-dixon/cn_blog_demos/tree/main/oci_document_ai) contains code which supports the Blog Post [Turn Text into Data with APEX & OCI Document AI](https://blog.cloudnueva.com/apex-and-oci-document-ai)

+# APEX MS Graph & Office 365 Integrations
+This [folder](https://github.com/jon-dixon/cn_blog_demos/tree/main/o365_apex_integrations) contains code which supports my Blog Series [APEX MS Office 365 Integrations](https://blog.cloudnueva.com/series/apex-office365)

+## Install Instructions
+- When importing the Demo APEX Application, enter the following when prompted:
+  - Enter your MS App registration client ID and client secret when prompted for the Web Credential 'MS Office 365 Integration Blog'
+  - Enter your MS Office 365 Tenant ID instead of the text '<YOUR_MS_OFFICE_TENANT_ID>' in the 'Base URL' field when prompted for the Remote Server 'MS Tenant Login URL'
+- Update the option_code 'TENANT_ID' in the table 'CN_MS_GRAPH_OPTS' to your Tenant ID.